David Chipperfield: Style and philosophy

-Rowan Moore, the The Guardian's architecture critic, described his work as "serious, solid, not flamboyant or radical, but comfortable with the history and culture of its setting".
+Rowan Moore, The Guardian's architecture critic, described his work as "serious, solid, not flamboyant or radical, but comfortable with the history and culture of its setting".
 He observed that "Chipperfield stresses less glamorous questions, such as, "how is a building going to look five or ten years later?" and "deals in dignity, in gravitas, in memory and in art."
 He quotes Chipperfield on his work on the Neues Museum, a project that lasted twelve years.
 "How you do things is profoundly important.
 The quality of the Neues Museum construction is extraordinary even by German standards, and people can smell the quality.
 The concept would not have been so convincing without it."
 He also noted that Chipperfield "is much sought after for projects that help define cities' modern view of themselves, often in relation to a rich or fraught history."

+In a 2014 interview with Andy Butler in Designboom, Chipperfield declared: "The one thing you can't do in architecture, at least in my opinion, is to limit your way of thinking to a style, or a material, you have to be responsive to the circumstances of a project."
+He declared that "architecture could not be globalized" because it varied depending upon the culture of a city.
+"However contemporary we feel that we are, we still want to find different characteristics in different places.
+When we are building in a city we have a responsibility in a way to join in and to understand why buildings are as they are in that city.
+I find it very weak for an architect to disregard the history and culture of a city and say 'I have an international style.'
+There's absolutely no justification for that.
+It's the equivalent of having no variation in a cuisine, you may as well just place all the different types of food in a blender and consume it as a protein-rich shake."
+In a 2024 panel, Chipperfield shared further remarks about the complicity of architects in a process that has changed cities for the worse: "We've done a sort of social cleansing on cities like London, Paris, Zurich.
+Everybody has to live on the outside.
+We've been part of that."